-Live Scan is a way to take inkless fingerprints, which are then digitalized and submitted directly to the Department of Justice (DOJ).
+Live Scan is a way to take ink-less fingerprints, which are digitized and submitted directly to the Department of Justice (DOJ).
 The DOJ then checks the fingerprints against known criminal history records.
 A response (criminal history or no criminal history) is then sent to the agency requesting the Live Scan.
-If an applicant has no criminal history, a response should be sent from the DOJ to the requesting agency in approximately 3 to 7 days.
+If an applicant has not been flagged for manual review, a response should be sent from the DOJ to the requesting agency in approximately 3 to 7 days.

-Applicants must bring in three (3) copies of the “Request for Live Scan Service” form.
+Applicants must bring in a “Request for Live Scan Service” form.
 The form must be completed by the agency requesting the Live Scan and by you, the applicant.
 We CANNOT assist you on filling out the form.
 The applicant must also provide picture identification to us, such as a United States issued driver’s license/identification or passport.
 Forms are given to the applicant by the agency sending the applicant in for the Live Scan.
 Live Scan Santa Barbara cannot provide you with the forms.

 There are two fees involved in the Live Scan process: the rolling (fingerprinting) fee and the background investigation fee.
 Live Scan Fresno charges a $25.00 rolling (fingerprinting) fee for all applications.
 The fees charged for the background investigation depend on the type of Live Scan application, and what level of service is required by the agency that has requested your Live Scan.
 The background fee is the fee that the DOJ charges for researching your fingerprints to determine if you have a criminal record or not.
 Background fees range from $25.00 to $110.00.
 This fee is in addition to the $25.00 rolling fee.
 If your Live Scan form has a billing number in the “Agency Billing Number” line (this is a six digit number that starts with a “1”), that means that the agency requesting your Live Scan will be billed for the background fees and all you will need to pay is the rolling fee.
 If your form does not have a billing number on it, you will be responsible for paying both the rolling fee and the background fees.